 Radio Listening Watch

-If you’re not required to carry a marine radio (e.g. recreational vessels less than 20 meters in length), but choose to voluntarily, maintain a watch on channel 16 (156.800 MHz) whenever the radio is operating and not being used to communicate.
-Such vessels may alternatively maintain a watch on VHF channel 9 (156.450 MHz), the “boater-calling” channel.
+If you're not required to carry a marine radio but choose to voluntarily, tune in to channel 16 (156.800 MHz) whenever the radio is operating and not being used to communicate.
+You can also listen to VHF channel 9 (156.450 MHz), the “boater-calling" channel.

 Emergency Assistance Protocol-Channel 16

 • Speak clearly and transmit “Mayday, Mayday, Mayday… this is (boat name/OR number), (boat name/OR number), (boat name/OR number).”

 • Report your location latitude and longitude if known, or we are 3 miles west of Tongue Point; “or, last seen reference point (buoy, landmark, etc.).”